What Does Hurricane Category Mean? Explaining The Numbers Behind The Storms

 According to an ABC 11 report, hurricanes are rated by categories numbered one through five, and each number has a different wind speed associated with the lowest being the least strong and the highest rating being the strongest, most devastating.

-Category 1 storms contain wind speeds from 74 to 95 miles per hour while winds associated Category 2 hurricanes range from 96 to 110 MPH.
+Category 1 storms contain wind speeds from 74 to 95 MPH while winds associated with Category 2 hurricanes range from 96 to 110 MPH.
 Hurricanes that reach Category 3 will clock in at 111 to 129 MPH winds, Category 4 is 130 to 156, and the most devastating, Category 5 has wind whipping around at 157 MPH and higher.

 Florence, which is barreling down on the coasts of the Carolinas today became a Category 4 over the Atlantic Ocean.
-The winds have slowed as this storm approached the United States is most recently considered a Category 2, but meteorologists still expect monstrous devastation as the storm surge hits along with flooding, which is predicted to wreak havoc on the region.
+Since the winds have slowed as this storm approaches the United States, it has most recently been considered a Category 2, but meteorologists still expect monstrous devastation as the storm surge hits along with flooding, which is predicted to wreak havoc on the region.

 According to a CNN report, their meteorologist Chad Myers said, “I don’t care if this goes down to a Category 1.
 We’re still going to have a Category 4 storm surge.”